 Then you need an automated and systematic way to content management.
 Content management system (CMS) is a software application or a set of related programs used to create and manage digital content.

-WordPress, Joomla, Drupal, Magento, Squarespace, Wix, and TYPO3 are some of the popular CMS available today.
+WordPress, Joomla, Drupal, Magento, Squarespace, Wix, and TYPO3 are some popular CMS available today.

-Without a CMS, you will have to create a static HTML file and upload it to a server.
-And if your website has several thousands of static HTML files, it will be hard to maintain over time.
+Without a CMS, you need to create a static HTML file and upload it to a server.
+And if your website has several thousands of static HTML files, it will be hard to maintain.

 Using CMS eliminates stress.
 But, each CMS has its limitations.
 So you need to research to determine the right CMS for you.